PixelRick/HZD_PC_Gamer_Camera/README.md

 ## Works for the 2-Feb-21 version
-It's not meant to survive next game updates as I'm not expecting any soon.
+It's not really meant to survive next game updates (as I'm not expecting any soon) but it could.
-If you happen to come on this page after one, just open an issue and i'll update it.
+If you happen to come on this page after one and the program errors, just open an issue and i'll update it.

 ## CameraOrbitFollow
 The reason for all the troubles is that their camera is not a standard over the shoulder one, it is always straight behind the player, but pans.